CMSgov/dpc-static-site/src/_pages/api-documentation/get-an-access-token/manage-credentials.md

 ## List all client tokens

-Make a GET request to the /Token endpoint to list all the client tokens registered by your organization.
+Make a GET request to the `/Token` endpoint to list all the client tokens registered by your organization.
 The list will tell you when they were created, when they expire, and the label associated with each.

-### Token list API request
+**Example request**

 {% capture snippet %}
 GET /api/v1/Token
 {% endcapture %}
-{% include copy_snippet.html code=snippet language="shell" %}
+{% include copy_snippet.html code=snippet language="http" %}

 **Example cURL command**